2024 24 Hours of Daytona: Practice 2

+Practice 3

 The third practice session ran at night and saw Derani's No. 31 Cadillac set the fastest overall lap of 1 minute, 35.708 seconds.
 Nasr was more than three-tenths behind in second, with the No. 01 CGR Cadillac of Bourdais in third.
 Connor De Phillippi in the No. 25 BMW was fourth.
 Burdon caused a stoppage early when he stopped the No. 74 Riley car on the track with a puncture.
 Jakobsen's CrowdStrike Oreca led LMP2 with a 1:39.166 lap, faster than O'Ward's No. 2 United Autosports vehicle.
 Chevrolet occupied first and second in GTD Pro with Bamber faster than his teammate Sims by less than one-tenth of a second.
 Porsche paced GTD with MDK's 911 of Larry ten Voorde lapping at 1:47.075, ahead of Danny Formal's No. 45 WTR Lamborghini.